ekutilov/myshopdashapp/README.md

 Contains the code of the extension that can be installed from Chrome Web Store (the extension is used to capture customer's data in a safe way at the customer's computer).
 JS+Vue

 # backend
 The backend routines used to upload the raw shopping data to the backend DB, parse and enrich it to get it ready for visualising.
-Python
+Python, SQL

 # further development
 This repo is work in progress.